Treating Leukemia in Children and Other Cancers in Teens & Young Adults

 Germ Cell Tumors and Other Common Types of Cancer

 Each year, around 70,000 teens and young adults are diagnosed with cancer in the U.S. In fact, cancer is the leading cause of death from medical issues for this population.
-There are certain cancers that are more likely to occur in this age group than children or adults, such as Ewing sarcoma and germ cell tumors.
+Certain cancers are more likely to occur in this age group than children or adults.
+Examples of these cancers are Ewing sarcoma and germ cell tumors.

 Cancer in Young Adults